open-telemetry/opentelemetry.io/content/en/docs/collector/quick-start.md

 a wide variety of observability backends using its components.
 For a conceptual overview of the Collector, see [Collector](/docs/collector).

-In this page you'll learn how to do the following in less than five minutes:
+You are going to learn to do the following in less than five minutes:

 - Set up and run the OpenTelemetry Collector.
 - Send telemetry and see it processed by the Collector.

 ## Prerequisites

-Ensure that your developer environment has the following.
-This page assumes that you're using `bash` -- adapt configuration and commands as necessary for your preferred shell.
+Make sure that your developer environment has the following.
+This page assumes that you're using `bash`.
+Adapt configuration and commands as necessary for your preferred shell.

 - [Go](https://go.dev/) 1.20 or higher
-- [`GOBIN` environment variable][gobin] is set; if not initialize it appropriately, for example[^1]:
+- [`GOBIN` environment variable][gobin] is set; if unset, initialize it appropriately, for example[^1]:
   ```sh
   export GOBIN=${GOBIN:-$(go env GOPATH)/bin}